-A student transferring to McKendree, who has received an associate's or a bachelor's degree from a regionally accredited institution, is considered to have met all general education requirements, provided the prior degree is not considered vocational.
-What constitutes a vocational degree will be decided by the academic division in question.
+A student transferring to McKendree, who has received an associate's or a bachelor's degree from a regionally accredited institution, is considered to have met all general education requirements, provided the prior degree is not considered vocational or a skilled trade.
+"Vocational" or "skilled trade" refers to programs that generally do not require a four-year degree and are in disciplines not offered as majors at McKendree University (e.g., welding, auto mechanics, cosmetology).
+Coursework from vocational or skilled trade degrees will be evaluated for transfer credit on a course-bycourse basis.